calvinfeng/study-guide/doc/scalability.md

 ### Potential Problem
 There is a potential problem with load balancing using round robin DNS technique.
-Remember that browser will typically cache the http response from servers and record the IP address in cookies, so when user tries to re-visit the same website, the broswer does not need to submit a DNS lookup to DNS server.
+Remember that browser will typically cache the http response from servers and record the IP address in cookies, so when user tries to re-visit the same website, the browser does not need to submit a DNS lookup to DNS server.
 Just by bad luck, server A gets a power user, who consumers considerable amount of computational resources.
 Using round robin DNS, other users may still get distributed to server A and eventually create a heavy load on server A.

 Thus, in this case, caching is contributing to a disproportionate amount of load across servers.
 We need a smart solution.
 We need to re-configure our load balancer so